 Sodom etc. was a call for a re-examination and re-evaluation of the stories and myths that had been used to define gays and lesbians.
 It encouraged the audience to look back with a critical and playful eye, with a warning that doing so carried both reward and danger.

-Two figures from mythology who paid a heavy price, one for looking back, Lot’s Wife, who was turned to a pillar of salt when she looked back at the destruction of Sodom and Gomorrah, and other for being looked back upon, Eurydice, the wife of Orpheus who was returned to Hades because he lost faith and looked back to see if she was indeed following him.
+Two figures from mythology who paid a heavy price, one for looking back, Lot’s Wife, who was turned to a pillar of salt when she looked back at the destruction of Sodom and Gomorrah, and another for being looked back upon, Eurydice, the wife of Orpheus who was returned to Hades because he lost faith and looked back to see if she was indeed following him, take the stage.

 The piece ended with a conversation between these two cautionary tales.